brightway-lca/randonneur/README.md

 ## Transformations

+> [!NOTE]
+> Transformations are serialized to JSON.
+Therefore, only [JSON data types](https://en.wikipedia.org/wiki/JSON) are supported.

 ### Replace and Update

+> [!WARNING]
+> Be careful with nested data.
+The reference implementation takes a relatively simplistic approach, and completely overwrites existing data if a new `target` value is provided.
+If you had `{'foo': {'nested': {'has_permission': true, 'author': 'someone'}}}`, and the transformation gave a new value for `nested`, it would completely replace the `nested` dictionary instead of modifying the existing and  adding new elements.

 `replace` indicates that a given object should be replaced with a new object.
 The replacement could substitutes an object one-to-one; as such, the new exchange must be completely defined.
 Please bear in mind that we are providing transformations for the object that the edge is referring to, not the edge itself.
 Therefore, the `amount`, uncertainty, etc. of the edge should not be specified.
 It the edge amount needs to be rescaled, for example because of a unit conversion, specify a `conversion_factor` in addition to the `source` and `target`.